Burp Fetish

 Safety, consent & law

-- Stomach Noise Fetish8/100Borborygmi Fetishism · Body Functions & FluidsA rare sexual interest in the sounds produced by the digestive tract: stomach growling and gurgling, known clinically as borborygmi.
-The focus is typically auditory and tied to the belly region.8
+- Stomach Noise Fetish8/100Borborygmi Fetishism · Body Functions & FluidsA rare sexual interest in the sounds of the digestive tract: the stomach growling and gurgling known clinically as borborygmi.
+The focus is auditory and centred on the belly, typically on hearing or feeling a partner's abdomen rather than on any act.8

 - Belly Fetish32/100Abdominal Partialism · Body Parts & PartialismAbdominal partialism is a strong erotic focus on the belly and stomach area.
 Preferences vary widely, from toned or soft midriffs to the navel itself, and may include gentle touch of the region.
 It is a benign variation in consenting adults.32

-- Earwax Fetish8/100Cerumenophilia · Body Functions & FluidsA rare sexual interest in earwax (cerumen) or in the act of ear cleaning: its texture, warmth or scent, or the intimate, trusting, caretaking ritual of tending to another person's ear.8
+- Earwax Fetish8/100Cerumenophilia · Body Functions & FluidsA rare sexual interest in earwax (cerumen) or in the act of ear cleaning: the substance's texture, warmth or scent, or the intimate, trusting, caretaking ritual of tending to another person's ear.8

 - Breath Fetish19/100Halitophilia · Body Functions & FluidsHalitophilia is an erotic interest in a partner's breath: its warmth, sound, scent and the intimacy of feeling it against the skin.
 A rare, scent-oriented interest with a small online following, usually framed as one facet of a wider attraction to natural body scent.19